-Huntington University was chartered under the laws of the State of Indiana as Central College in 1897 by the Board of Education of the Church of the United Brethren in Christ for the “higher education of the young people of said church and others.”
+Huntington University is a comprehensive Christian university offering graduate and undergraduate programs in more than 70 academic concentrations.
+The University was chartered under the laws of the State of Indiana as Central College in 1897 by the Board of Education of the Church of the United Brethren in Christ for the “higher education of the young people of said church and others.”
 The institution was named Central College because of its central location to churches in the denomination.
 Throughout its history, the University has fulfilled its founding mission by providing education firmly rooted in the liberal arts and preparing those entering service professions such as teaching, pastoral ministries and medicine, as well as business, law and other professions.

-Huntington University is the direct successor of Hartsville College, chartered in 1850 under the name of Hartsville Academy.
-Hartsville closed in June 1897 and many students transferred to the new college in Huntington.
-In 1898, the Hartsville campus was destroyed by fire.
+Huntington University is the direct successor of Hartsville College, which had been chartered in 1850 under the name of Hartsville Academy.
+Hartsville closed in June 1897, and many students transferred to the new college in Huntington.
+In 1898, fire destroyed the Hartsville campus.
 The Hartsville College bell was recovered and taken to Huntington as a symbol of the close ties between the two schools.
 Today, the bell is displayed outside the RichLyn Library.

 Through this cooperation of Church and community, the University cornerstone was laid in August 1896.
 A year later, the local newspaper estimated that 1,200 people turned out for the dedication of the University.
 “Very impressive were the services at Central College,” reported the Huntington Herald, using the institution’s original name.
 “The new Central College was dedicated Tuesday afternoon, and the doors of the institution thrown open to all for their education as taught from the Word of God.”